Attaulhaleem/sfml-chess/README.md

 # sfml-chess
-A simple chess game created in SFML.
+A vanilla chess game created using C++ and SFML.

-Supports multiple board colors including real-time RGB mode.
+## Details

-Both players are controlled manually; no chess engine is integrated.
+- Both players are controlled manually; no chess engine is integrated (yet).
+- Legal move highlighting for easier gameplay.
+- Board flipping is available.
+- All moves (including En passant and castling) are implemented.
+- Supports multiple board colors including a dynamic RGB mode.
+- Different piece themes available to choose from.